zowe/workshop-user-browser-app/README.md

 * Open a new App window, where the message context is delivered in the form of a Launch Context
 * Message a particular, or any of the currently open instances of the target App

-We've already done the work of setting up the App's HTML and Angular definitions, so in order to make our App compatible with App-to-App communication, it only needs to listen for, act upon, and issue Zoe App Actions.
+We've already done the work of setting up the App's HTML and Angular definitions, so in order to make our App compatible with App-to-App communication, it only needs to listen for, act upon, and issue Zowe App Actions.
 Let's make edits to the typescript component to do that.
 Edit the **UserBrowserComponent** Class's constructor within **userbrowser-component.ts** in order to listen for the launch context:

 ```typescript
   constructor(